What is Landlord Insurance?

 - Residential Apartments

 WHY DO I NEED IT?

-Commercial Landlord insurance provides coverage for business stuff like buildings, equipment, inventory, and even customers’ personal property for covered risks.
-Additionally, coverage for business interruption may be covered.
+Commercial landlord insurance provides coverage for buildings, equipment, inventory, and even customers’ personal property for covered risks.
+Additionally, claims for business interruption may be covered.

 WHO IS IT FOR?

 Any landlord or investor who owns commercial real estate can benefit from a landlord insurance policy.
 Lenders and financial institutions often require commercial landlord insurance coverage.